kubeshark/docs/src/pages/en/simple_ingress.md

 ---
-title: Ingress (self-hosting)
+title: Ingress
 description: This article describes how to self host Kubeshark using Ingress.
 layout: ../../layouts/MainLayout.astro
 ---

-As an option for `kubectl` and `port-forward`, **Kubeshark** provides a method for self-hosting with Ingress.

-As a stand-alone option or one that complements the Ingress option, [Authentication](/en/authentication) can be enabled to provide a secure, authenticated web service that allows team members to access **Kubeshark** using a web browser with their corporate identities from remote.
+**Kubeshark** provides an option for self-hosting as a secure, authenticated web service that allows team members to access **Kubeshark** using a web browser with their corporate identities from remote.

-As a final layer of security TLS can be enabled in addition to Ingress and Authentication.

 ## Benefits

+Deploying Ingress is superior to using `port-forward` or `kubernetes proxy`.

 ### Security